Contributors: Melissa Wallace, Roger Powell

 - Amber yellow to straw.

-- Very dilute urine tends to be almost colourless, while concentrated urine is dark yellow.
+- Very dilute urine tends to be almost colorless, while concentrated urine is dark yellow.

 - Transparent and clear.